 All you need are some magnetic chips or paperclips, a magnetic wand and a die.
 Grab whatever stimulus items you need.
-When each of your students takes a turn, they will practice their target, then roll the die.
-Whatever number they roll, that is how many “coins” they earn.
+When each of your students takes a turn, he will practice his target, then roll the die.
+Whatever number he rolls, that is how many “coins” he will earn.
 Whoever has the most coins at the end of the session wins.
 You can add in your own rules for what happens if the student rolls a 6.
 Maybe a 6 is an extra turn, steal 2 coins from another player or lose a turn.

 You can use magnetic wand chips or paperclips!
 I store my magnetic wand and chips in a mini plastic pencil case.
 It is easy to store and grab if I need to take it to my other site.
 Check out more ideas for how to use paperclips in speech HERE.
 This is a great game for mixed groups.
 If you need more game ideas for mixed groups, head over to this blog post for ideas!

 Use a Super Duper card deck or any skill deck that you own for this game.
 I saw this idea from my SLP blogger buddy Danielle from Sublime Speech and loved the possibilities of it!
 Put magnetic chips under some of the cards.
 When it is the child’s turn, they can use the magnetic wand to pick a card.
 Pretty cool, right!?

 Here are some game variations I have used to make Memory more exciting!
 If the card is picked up with the magnetic wand, that means they found the treasure!
 They get to keep the “coin” as their treasure.
 Whoever has the most coins at the end wins.